A statistical framework for analyzing shape in a time series of random geometric objects

 \begin{Remark} The assumption in \autoref{thm:charmux} on $\mu_X$ is satisfied by any Borel measure on a variety of underlying metric spaces that arise in geometric data analysis, including doubling metric spaces, many Banach spaces, and any Hilbert space with the norm metric.
 Most importantly, it holds for most of the spaces of values taken by shape descriptors, including the {\em barcode space} of topological data analysis~\cite{bvd23}. \end{Remark}

-A consequence of the preceding theorem is that one can, without loss of generality, characterize the geometry of such a Polish-valued process $X$ via the ball volume processes of the fidis.
+A consequence of the preceding theorems is that one can often characterize the geometric features as captured by shape descriptors of a Polish-valued process $X$ via the ball volume processes of the fidis.
 This is convenient for hypothesis testing.
 For example, note that the ball volume corresponding to the fidi on the time set $J$ is given by

 Thus, a natural estimator based on a sample $(X_t)_{t\in [T]}$ takes the form of a $U$-process.
 There is a rich literature on $U$-statistics, although primarily focused on strong mixing and stationary data (e.g., see~\cite{bz12,bn22,BBD01,Dehetal2013,HsingWu04,VW17}).
 In order to develop inference methods within the more involved framework put forward in \autoref{sec2}, we require a weak invariance principle for nonstationary $U$-processes (\autoref{thm:2parproccon}) indexed by both time and radii, under less stringent assumptions.
 We introduce this invariance principle within the context of detecting topological change in the below, but emphasize that the result can be used for other hypotheses, and is therefore of independent interest.